bersling/tsmean-amp/app/pages/articles/angular/implementing-a-live-search-aka-search-as-you-type-with-angular.md

 <!--- Change delimiters -->
 {{=<% %>=}}

-A "Live Search" or "search as you type" functionality is one, where you type part of a word or search term and get loaded automatically.
-Automatically in the sense, the user doesn't need to hit a "Search" or "Go" button, nor does he or she need to hit enter.
+A "Live Search" or "search as you type" functionality is one, where you type part of a word or search term and the results get loaded automatically.
+Automatically in the sense that the user doesn't need to hit a "Search" or "Go" button nor does he or she need to hit enter.

 It is similar to an autocomplete functionality, but instead of just displaying a possible completion of the search term, the actual search results are loaded on the fly and displayed.
 For example, Google only has an autocomplete as of January 2021.
 This is usually the more common approach.
-A Live Search can be found for example in Apple Mail, even though there it is arguably more a "Filter as you type" functionality, since it doesn't need to make a request to a server and the not matching results are just filtered out.
+A Live Search can be found for example in Apple Mail, even though there it is arguably more a "Filter as you type" functionality, since it doesn't need to make a request to a server.

 The terminology isn't as clearly cut and there are a lot of nuances to it as you could see e.g. here [https://ux.stackexchange.com/questions/20607/is-there-a-name-for-this-instant-filter-search-pattern](https://ux.stackexchange.com/questions/20607/is-there-a-name-for-this-instant-filter-search-pattern) or here [https://hybrismart.com/2019/01/08/autocomplete-live-search-suggestions-autocorrection-best-practice-design-patterns/](https://hybrismart.com/2019/01/08/autocomplete-live-search-suggestions-autocorrection-best-practice-design-patterns/).